showyourwork/showyourwork/docs/contributorguide.rst

 can be found `in the github repo <https://github.com/showyourwork/showyourwork/issues>`_.
 The "contributions welcome" tag is a great place to start!

+.. _contributing-code:

 Contributing code
 -----------------

+To contribute code, you will need to install showyourwork in development mode.
+The simplest way to do this is to follow the :ref:`initial-setup` instructions, but replace the ``[docs]`` extra with the ``[dev]`` extra.

+Then, follow these instructions to make your code contribution:

-1. start from an up-to-date branch of the main branch (name your branch something descriptive like 'fix-typo-in-docs' or 'add-new-feature')
+1. Start from an up-to-date branch of the main branch (name your branch something descriptive like 'fix-typo-in-docs' or 'add-new-feature')

 .. code-block:: sh